Minard Run Oil Contribution

 The contribution is made possible through a tax credit program offered by the Pennsylvania Department of Community and Economic Development.

-Pitt-Bradford has two kinds of programs in which students can earn both high school and college credits for the same course, Bridges and College in the High School.
+Pitt-Bradford has two programs in which students can earn both high school and college credits for the same course, BRIDGES and College in the High School.
 Both programs will benefit from Minard Run’s contribution.

 Unlike the Advanced Placement exam, which requires that students make a final score on an AP test at the end of the semester or year, College in the High School students follow the same syllabus as the students at Pitt-Bradford, cover the same material and take the same final exam.
 Students have the added benefit of studying a semester’s worth of college material over the course of an entire academic year.

-Currently, 30 students are enrolled in the Bridges program and 466 in College in the High School.
+Last year, 429 students took 712 courses at 12 high schools through College in the High School.
 Courses offered range from first-year math and composition to more specialized first-year courses such as petroleum technology, cinema, geography, Spanish, accounting, sociology and more.
 The additional funding provided by Minard Run and other local businesses has allowed Pitt-Bradford to offer the classes for $25 each.

 For more information on whether a business may qualify for the Educational Improvement Tax Credit Program, contact Rick Esch, vice president of business affairs at Pitt-Bradford, at (814)362-0992 or email@example.com.